balena-io/balena-cli/doc/cli.markdown

 #### -e, --emulated

-Don't use native ARM servers; force QEMU ARM emulation on Intel x86-64 servers during the image build (balenaCloud).
+Don't use the faster, native balenaCloud ARM builders; force slower QEMU ARM emulation on Intel x86-64 builders.
+This flag is sometimes used to investigate suspected issues with the balenaCloud backend.

 #### --dockerfile DOCKERFILE